How to grow and care for Violas

 What to do with Violas after flowering?

-After your Viola plants have finished flowering, you can either treat them as an annual plant by taking them out, clearing the soil and disposing of them, or as a perennial.
+After your Viola plants have finished flowering, you can either treat them as an annual plant by taking them out, clearing the soil and composting or disposing of them, or as a perennial.
 If you want to treat them as a perennial but want to plant other seasonal plants in their place, take them out of the soil, tidy up long shoots and deadhead, then plant in a good peat-free compost filled pot and place in a pot out of direct hot sun.
 Keep them watered and you can then bring them back out and plant when you’re ready.